Campus of University of Peradeniya: Arts faculty premises

 The Senate building is on the Arts faculty premises.
 The Arts faculty spans a large area and is of a great scenic beauty.
 Its beauty was deeply admired by scholars such as Professor Ediriweera Sarachchandra and Professor Ashley Halpe.
-The famous Sarachchandra open-air theatre aka wala is in the premises.
+The famous Sarachchandra open-air theatre a.k.a. wala is in the premises.

 Science faculty and other buildings

 The faculty of Science and the other faculties except the faculty of Engineering are on the same side of the river Mahaweli, close to the Arts faculty premises.
 The faculty of Medicine is on the other side of the road of the entrance of the Botanical Garden of Peradeniya, which is a major tourist attraction of the country.

 Hanthana range

 Sarachchandra open-air theatre of University of Peradeniya, a well known historical theatre and the only one of its kind in Sri Lanka.
 It was built according to the architectural style of ancient Greek theatres.
 Named in memory of Ediriweera Sarachchandra, Sri Lanka's premium playwright.

 A large part of the Hanthana range is owned by the university and remains afforested.
 Many roads leading to the Hanthana mountains, including the famous upper-Hanthana road runs through university land.
 The upper-Hanthana lodge which was a tourist guest house, is now owned by the university and facilitates the faculty.